Chorus: Harmonizing Context and Sensing Signals for Data-Free Model Customization in IoT: Design of

-To encourage the gate to genuinely trade off sensor and context information rather than collapsing to a single branch, we add a simple load-balancing term on top of the standard classification loss.
-We optimize a combined loss function for this stage:
+To encourage the gated head to use both branches instead of collapsing to a single one, we add a regularization loss that promotes balanced branch utilization across each mini-batch, on top of the main task loss.
+We optimize

-where $\mathcal{L}_{\text{CE}}$ is the standard cross-entropy loss, and $\mathcal{L}_{\text{balance}}$ is a load balancing regularization term.
-This regularization avoids degeneration of the gating mechanism into a trivial solution where it exclusively relies on a single branch (e.g., ignoring context entirely), leading to expert collapse~\cite{shazeer2017outrageously}.
-To prevent this, $\mathcal{L}_{\text{balance}}$ penalizes the deviation of the average gating weights across a batch from a uniform distribution (i.e., target usage of $1/K$ for $K$ branches).
-The scalar $\lambda_{\text{balance}}$ controls the strength of this regularization, ensuring that the model learns to effectively leverage both sensor-intrinsic patterns and contextual cues for generalization.
+where $\mathcal{L}_{\text{task}}$ denotes the task-specific supervision loss, and $\mathcal{L}_{\text{balance}}$ is a regularization term that discourages the gating controller from collapsing to a single branch across the batch.
+In our implementation, $\mathcal{L}_{\text{task}}$ is instantiated as cross-entropy for IMU and WiFi classification, and as a signal-level enhancement loss for speech.

+This regularization avoids a trivial solution in which the model always relies on the same branch.
+To prevent this, we first compute the average gate usage of each branch over a mini-batch of size $B$: